Brady-Zhang/codeproject/README.md

 5. in /codeproject/deeplabv3-plus-pytorch-main/train.py  change the model_path to model_data/deeplab_xception_voc.pth or model_data/deeplab_mobilenetv2.pth
 6. run the train.py(/codeproject/deeplabv3-plus-pytorch-main/train.py)
 7. after training, go to /codeproject/deeplabv3-plus-pytorch-main/deeplab.py, change the model_path to 'logs/best_epoch_weights.pth' which is the best weight we get from training
 8. go to /codeproject/deeplabv3-plus-pytorch-main/get_miou.py and run it, it can have the predictions and miou outputs under /codeproject/deeplabv3-plus-pytorch-main/miou_out

+## predictions

 ## Reference
 https://github.com/ggyyzm/pytorch_segmentation